cmu-sei/iides/examples/example1.md

 - **`Industry subsector`**:
  Web Search Portals, Libraries, Archives, and Other Information Services (*51.9*) &mdash; Industries in the Web Search Portals, Libraries, Archives, and Other Information Services subsector group establishments supplying information, storing and providing access to information, searching and retrieving information, and operating websites that use search engines to allow for searching information on the Internet.
 The main components of the subsector are libraries, archives, and web search portals.
 - **`Business`**:
- WikiLeaks is a nonprofit organization that publishes news leaks and classified media provided by anonymous sources.
+ Global News Network is a nonprofit organization that publishes news and media content from various sources.
 - **`Incident role`**:
  Beneficiary (*B*) &mdash; The organization accepted trade secrets, customer lists, intellectual property, etc. that the insider obtained through the incident.

 ## Detection

-Schulte's unauthorized activities were detected by the CIA's security team and subsequently investigated by law enforcement.
+Griffin's unauthorized activities were detected by the government's security team and subsequently investigated by law enforcement.
 Detection involved technical means such as monitoring access logs, audit logs, database logs, remote access logs, and system file logs.

 - **`Id`**:
  detection--bd545866-663f-4d62-a39a-da3672842c9f